Cats

 Dr. Erica Reineke discusses new insights into the treatment of cats exposed to toxic lilies.

-This study will be the first to assess whether Solensia, in combination with meloxicam, provides superior pain relief compared to meloxicam alone.
-Meloxicam, a non-steroidal anti-inflammatory drug, is a standard-of-care…
+This study will be the first to assess whether Solensia, in combination with meloxicam and palliative-intent radiation therapy, provides superior pain relief compared to meloxicam and radiation therapy alone.
+Meloxicam,…